 “The choice was not easy, but no one ever said it was going to be.
 It was not easy always flying more than 15 hours and then fighting jet lag, going to work the next day, and having to go home after work to finish papers or study for a test.
 It wasn't easy trying to fight back sleep on the plane because I had so many readings to catch up on,” she wrote.
 “Other people also think that I've missed a few semesters and I'm behind my batch, but that's not the case.
 I'm graduating with the same batch I entered Ateneo with.
 Now that I'm done with school, I can finally do what I want to do and live in the city I love most.”

 3/4 She uses her platform to raise awareness about the dangers of single-use plastic

-Merritt shared with Metro Style that her dad had suggested she use her growing social media popularity to also advocate for something she believed in.
-“I wanted something that really touched me,” she told Metro Style.
+Merritt shared in an interview that her dad had suggested she use her growing social media popularity to also advocate for something she believed in.
+“I wanted something that really touched me,” she said.
 “So I was waiting, I wasn’t in a rush.
 I was waiting until I actually felt something, [and] felt passionate about something.”

 4/4 She advocates for a sustainable and natural beauty routine

 Much like her approach to a plastic-free lifestyle, Merritt’s beauty routine is natural, minimal and fresh.
 Sharing her skincare routine with Vogue, Merrit advocated for the use of coconut oil as a natural moisturiser for both face and body.
 “I love everything coconut,” she says.

 She shared that she even grows her own aloe vera plant in her bathroom so that she can trim the plant and use the gel.
 "I rub [aloe vera gel] all over my scalp and the dry parts of my hair,” she says.